 Here you will find all the information you need to meet our hospital and medical group onboarding requirements.
-Each request for placement is unique along with our current capacities to accept a placement.
-To request approval for a placement please have your school contact the Southwest Washington Education Department via email.
-Requests take a minimum of six weeks to process a decision.
-All approvals or denials are issued only through the Southwest Washington Education Department.
+Our current capacity to accept placements will be a determining factor in approval of requests.
+To request approval for a placement, please have your school contact the South Puget Sound Education Department via email.
+Requests take a minimum of six weeks to process.
+All approvals or denials are issued only through the South Puget Sound Education Department.

-- Number of students and student email contact with full student names if known
+- Number of students, including full student names if known, and student email contacts

 - School and email contact responsible for student placement

-- Desired Providence facility and type of placement (i.e. Providence St. Peter Hospital Respiratory Therapy)
+- Desired Providence facility and type of placement (for example, Providence St. Peter Hospital Respiratory Therapy)

 - Total number of hours for experience